Total Cost of Ownership (TCO) with Azure Cosmos DB

 Total cost of ownership of Azure Cosmos DB

 The serverless provisioning model of Azure Cosmos DB eliminates the need to over-provision the database infrastructure.
 Azure Cosmos DB resources are provided without any need for specialized configurations or licensing.
 As a result, the Azure Cosmos DB-backed applications can run with as much as a 70 percent Total cost of ownership savings when compared to OSS NoSQL databases.
 For some real-time examples, see customer use-cases.
 Other benefits of the Azure Cosmos DB pricing model include:

 Great value for the price: Market analysts, customers, and partners have confirmed a greater value of all the features that Azure Cosmos DB offers for a much lower price compared to what customers can get when implementing these solutions on their own or through other vendors.
-The database features such global distribution, multi-master, well-defined and intuitive consistency models, automatic indexing are greatly simplified with Azure Cosmos DB without any complexity, overhead, or downtime.
+The database features such global distribution, multi-region writes, well-defined and intuitive consistency models, automatic indexing are greatly simplified with Azure Cosmos DB without any complexity, overhead, or downtime.

 No NoSQL DevOps administration is required: With Azure Cosmos DB one does not need to employ DevOps to manage deployments, perform maintenance, scale, or patch.
 You can execute the all the workloads that you would do with OSS NoSQL cluster hosted on-premises or on cloud infrastructure.